Vonng/pigsty/docs/FAQ.md

 <br>
-<details><summary>How to create replica when data is corrupted?</summary>
+<details><summary>How to create replicas when data is corrupted?</summary>

 !> Disable `clonefrom` on bad instances and reload patroni config.

-Pigsty set the `cloneform: true` tag on all instances' patroni config, which marks the instance available for cloning replica.
+Pigsty sets the `cloneform: true` tag on all instances' patroni config, which marks the instance available for cloning replica.

 If this instance has corrupt data files, you can set `clonefrom: false` to avoid pulling data from the evil instance.
 To do so: